mwickett/squarespace-overlay/README.md

 =======
 > A simple workflow for customizing CSS and JavaScript on Squarespace templates without Developer mode.

 ## Overview

 The Squarespace Template Helper is a simple front end development workflow and toolset to help you write organized, modular CSS and JavaScript for use with Squarespace templates **without developer mode**.

 Too many designers and developers are customizing Squarespace websites without keeping quality, page load speeds and workmanship in check.
 Often times, CSS code is an unorganized mess and JavaScript is heavy, bloated and buggy.
 This workflow aims to solve that.
 Stick to this workflow and you'll have organized, DRY (don't repeat yourself), prefixed CSS code.
 You'll also learn to code well-documented, clean JavaScript code that's modular.

+### How It Works

+The idea here is simple, write all of your JavaScript and Sass, compile it, and upload it to Squarespace as an asset.
+A system like this is typically best used with an AJAX-like routing system so you only initialize your app once on initial page load and all page-to-page navigation is handled via AJAX.
+However, that normally requires using Squarespace Developer mode for a greater level of control over the markup.
+There are a number of people who'd rather use advanced JavaScript and not turn on Developer mode.
+This project aims to help those people.

 ### Features

+* Write modular JavaScript that's compiled to a single, minified JavaScript file.
+* Precisely configured ESLint rules to force good ES6 writing habits.
+* JavaScript best practices: Bundled with Webpack, transpiled with Babel, linted with ESlint.
+* [ES6 Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) polyfills added via Webpack.
 * Write CSS in Sass with PostCSS Autoprefixing.
 Sass is similar to LESS.
-* Write modular JavaScript that's compiled to a single, minified JavaScript file.
-* JavaScript best practices: Bundled with Webpack, transpiled with Babel, linted with ESlint.

 ## Getting Started